tengandreaxu/fabr/README.md

 # A Simple Algorithm For Scaling Up Kernel Method

-This is repository contains the code and supplementary material for the paper: A Simple Algorithm For Scaling Up Kernel Method.
+This repository contains the code and supplementary material for the paper: A Simple Algorithm For Scaling Up Kernel Method.

 Conventional wisdom suggests kernel methods are unsuitable for large samples due to their computational complexity and memory requirements.
 We introduce a novel random feature regression algorithm that allows us (when necessary) to scale to virtually _infinite_ numbers of random features.
 We illustrate the performance of our method on the CIFAR-10 dataset.